liferay/liferay-docs/develop/tutorials/articles/resources-importer/importing-resources-with-liferay-plugins.markdown

         ...

 4. View your resources from within Liferay.
-Log in to portal as an administrator and check the Global site to make sure that your resources were deployed correctly.
+Log in to your portal as an administrator and check the Global site to make sure that your resources were deployed correctly.
 Here's how you can use the Control Panel to view your structures and templates: